 Loss of appetite

-Less common side effects
+Less common side effects of docetaxel

 Back to top

-It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.
+It is important to tell your doctor or nurse straight away if you feel ill or have severe side effects.
+This includes any we don’t mention here.

 Back to top

-Cancer can increase your risk of developing a blood clot (thrombosis), and chemotherapy may increase this risk further.
-A blood clot may cause symptoms such as pain, redness and swelling in a leg, or breathlessness and chest pain.
-Blood clots can be very serious, so it's important to tell your doctor straight away if you have any of these symptoms.
-Most clots can be treated with drugs that thin the blood.
+Cancer increases the chances of a blood clot (thrombosis) and chemotherapy can add to this.
+A clot can cause symptoms such as pain, redness and swelling in a leg, breathlessness and chest pain.
+Contact your doctor straight away if you have any of these symptoms.
+A blood clot is serious but your doctor can treat it with drugs that thin the blood.
 Your doctor or nurse can give you more information.

-Some medicines, including those you can buy in a shop or chemist, can be harmful to take when you're having chemotherapy.
-Tell your doctor about any medicines you're taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
+This includes medicines you can buy in a shop or chemist.
+Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

-It's not advisable to become pregnant or father a child while taking docetaxel as it may harm the developing baby.
-It’s important to use effective contraception while taking this drug and for at least a few months afterwards.
-You can discuss this with your doctor.
+Your doctor will advise you not to become pregnant or father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use contraception during and for a few months after chemotherapy.
+You can talk to your doctor or nurse about this.

-This section is based on our docetaxel fact sheet which has been compiled using information from a number of reliable sources, including:
+This section has been compiled using information from a number of reliable sources, including:

 British National Formulary.
-62nd edition.
-2011.
+65th edition.
+2013.
 British Medical Association and Royal Pharmaceutical Society of Great Britain.